civicrm/civicrm-dev-docs/docs/hooks/hook_civicrm_entityTypes.md

 ## Summary

-This hook is used to declare new type of entity, for example a booking extension might want to declare a *Resource* entity.
+This hook is used to declare a new type of entity, for example a booking extension might want to declare a *Resource* entity.

 ## Notes